 The choice of device is the first step to achieving those micro-tasks.
 Your colleague, if out and about, needs to consider if and how they will access a network, such as looking for wifi.
 There might be different protocols to access secure data such as firing up a VPN connection.
+Take a look at this torguard VPN review if you’re not sure what a VPN is; it’s worth getting one for your online business if you haven’t already.
 Once they are connected, they must then find the way to complete their task by locating it within a structure, say looking for the right service on the intranet.

 When they finally get to the task and the content or functionality that might solve one piece of their puzzle, the laws of usability and user experience still apply.
 It still has to work.
 I met up with a colleague last week in a London café.
 An email arrived (on his iPhone) and he needed to send someone a document.
 I watched as he stepped up from his iPhone to his iPad and finally to his Mac laptop.
 He struggled to get enough bandwidth provided by tethering to his phone, so he moved onto the café Cloud wifi network, having to remember his username and password and sign-on to finally get the document to its recipient.
 This document was important and it had to be done that minute, otherwise he would have given up — there was probably aggressive muttering firmly grounded in robust Anglo-Saxon.